Yin Deficiency to Vitality: The Role of Maca, Epimedium, Tribulus, & Goji Berry

-Although it originated in Brazil, Muira puama has exciting implications in Traditional Chinese Medicine, as well.
+Although it originated in Brazil, Muira puama has exciting implications in Traditional Medicine, as well.
 It’s traditional, and research-backed benefits can help strengthen someone who struggles with yin deficiency.

 Muira puama was traditionally used to help relieve stress, and science has so far backed up this claim.
 Multiple studies showed that Muira puama is helpful for its anti-stress properties.

 One study showed that Muira puama works as an adaptogen and helps bring stress levels back into balance.
 As opposed to depressants (such as alcohol), which could potentially bring the body down to unhealthy lows, an adaptogen encourages a healthy balance in the body.

 Another study on rats showed that an herbal product, which contained Muira puama as one of its active ingredients, had an anti-stress effect on rats.
 A third study also showed that it helped fight stress and depression.